 Kuwait Health Assurance Company

 Yesterday was the deadline for purchasing the Terms of Reference (TOR) document relating to the bid of the Health Insurance Hospitals Project.
-Al-Qabas Newspaper knew that 7 Groups applied to purchase the TOR document; and these groups reviewed the internal information and business model of the new project.
-These Groups are: Kuwait Projects Company Holding (KIPCO), Agility Company, National Real Estate Company, Arabi Holding Company, Yiaco Medical Company (Kuwait Finance House Group), Jiblah Holding Company (Al-Sayer Group), and Alessa for Medical and Scientific Equipment Company.
+Al-Qabas Newspaper knew that 7 Groups applied to purchase the TOR document, and these groups reviewed the internal information and business model of the new project.
+These Groups are Kuwait Projects Company Holding (KIPCO), Agility Company, National Real Estate Company, Arabi Holding Company, Yiaco Medical Company (Kuwait Finance House Group), Jiblah Holding Company (Al-Sayer Group), and Alessa for Medical and Scientific Equipment Company.

 According to the announcement of the Founding Committee for the Project, these companies will compete with each other in a special bid on Monday, July 8, 2013.
 It is likely that alliances will be formed between some of them.
-It is expected that one company is going to withdraw, and other company is going to form an alliance with companies from outside the seven Groups.
+It is expected that one company is going to withdraw, and another company is going to form an alliance with companies from outside the seven Groups.

-The Hospitals Company is one of mega projects in the Development Plan, whose capital exceeds KD 100 million.
+The Hospitals Company is one of the mega projects in the Development Plan, whose capital exceeds KD 100 million.
 The project has been tendered for strategic investors, but only one investor applied to participate in the bid for a share of 26%, while 3 Groups have withdrawn at the last minute, forcing the Government, represented by the Public Authority for Investment, to re-tender the project with new specifications.
-The new specifications include, but not limited to, “reducing the hospital capacity”, so that the investor is now required to build 3 hospitals accommodate 700 beds, which was previously 1,600 beds.
+The new specifications include, but not limited to, “reducing the hospital capacity”, so the investor is now required to build 3 hospitals to accommodate 700 beds, which was previously 1,600 beds.
 The Share of citizens in the company will be 50%, and the government will be 24%.

 The investors’ high interest in the project gives optimistic indicators of how the Private Sector reads the current and future situations.
 It is noteworthy that the company’s capital was KD 318 million before reducing it to KD 230 million.
-Participation in the bid was allowed for local and foreign companies, after it was previously restricted to the local companies.
+Participation in the bid was allowed for local and foreign companies after it was previously restricted to local companies.
 However, all the groups currently interested in the bid are local.